2122-5ahif-nvs/02-microproject-birklbauerjonas/README.md

 # birklbauer-baumschule project

+## JAVA_HOME

+Needs to be java-11 otherwise Panache will throw an exception

 ## Description:

 With this project you can simulate the purchase process of a customer buying certain plants from a tree nursery and